Visiting Kuang Si Falls in Luang Prabang During Rainy Season: What You Need to Know

 The road to Kuang Si is scattered with beautiful, cascading lush rice paddies and wandering water buffalo.
 And so the anticipation continued to swell.

-Entrance to the Kuang Si Waterfall costs 20,000 Kip (approximately $2.5 USD) and includes a visit through a bear rescue centre that houses about two dozen moon bears that were saved from poachers, including 4 cubs!
-These bears, although not in the wild, looked chill AF as they lounged around in the sun.
+Entrance to the Kuang Si Waterfall costs 60,000 Kip (just under US$3) for tourists as of March 2024, and includes a visit through a bear rescue centre which houses about two dozen moon bears that were saved from poachers.

 While I’m not a fan of “zoos” as such, these bears looked comfortable, well cared for and had plenty of room to roam around.
 The centre relies on donations and sponsorship and you can also buy a t-shirt to support their development (but I already have too many clothes as it is, so opted to donate some cash).